Welcome to the Web Site for

 Castle Myth & Castle Fact

 Contrary to some urban legends that have it standing in the 1800s, Covington Castle was begun in the year 1990.
-The builder was neither a woman from England who brought it over a stone at a time from her home country and then killed herself after being left at the altar by her fiance (the granite all is local as was the builder), nor a lesbian who committed suicide with her lover (we've never actually managed to hear that entire fabrication), nor Ozzie Osborne (though that one is our personal favorite among the various Urban Legends concerning the house).
+The builder was neither a woman from England who brought it over a stone at a time from her home country and then killed herself after being left at the altar by her fiance (the granite all is local as is the builder), nor a lesbian who committed suicide with her lover (we've never actually managed to hear that entire fabrication, but the builder is not of that persuasion anyway), nor Ozzie Osborne (though that one is our personal favorite among the various Urban Legends concerning the house), nor is she very old and any sort of Witch (good like Glenda or bad like the Wicked Witch of the West).

-Also during this time, people who did not understand why it had stood there unfinished for such a long time got creative and made up a number of tales about it -- nearly all of which involved it's being haunted for one reason or another -- and to this day some people persist in believing these tales.
-We suspect that this is because they are far more interesting that the boring truth that no one ever either lived here (prior to it's eventual completion) or died here (to date).
+Also during this time, people who did not understand why it had stood there unfinished for such a long time got creative and made up a number of tales about it -- nearly all of which involved it's being haunted for one reason or another -- and to this day some some people stubbornly persist in believing these tales and others that are equally entertaining and creative, but without any basis in truth.
+We suspect that this is because they are far more interesting that the boring fact that no one ever either lived here (prior to its eventual completion) or died here (to date).

 We got this gorgeous Christmas Tree from Heritage (High School) Baseball -- a friend is a coach and suggested we look there -- and should have taken more pictures after all the gifts were added around it prior to our Christmas gathering.
 Oh well!